1969 Chevrolet Corvair 500 2-Door Hardtop Coupe

 Manufacturer: Chevrolet

-In 1970 the U.S. Department of Transportation tested the Corvair and determined it was not especially dangerous.
-Also, in 1970 Sen. Abraham Ribicoff’s sub-committee opened an investigation into Nader’s allegation that GM had lied about the Corvair’s safety, and found the company innocent of all charges.
-Despite their success in the courts, and a record number of engineers and decision makers at GM who weren’t expert drivers but had no fear that car would “bolt for the ditch”, the Corvair was discontinued.
+In 1970, the U.S. Department of Transportation tested the Corvair and determined it was not especially dangerous.
+Also, in 1970, Sen. Abraham Ribicoff’s subcommittee opened an investigation into Nader’s allegation that GM had lied about the Corvair’s safety and found the company innocent of all charges.
+Though GM won in court and its staff expressed no fear that the car would “bolt for the ditch,” the Corvair was still discontinued.
+Its production ended despite these internal assurances of safety.